Miller Links

 • A useful archive of brief BBC radio shows that include a nice biography of Miller from Christopher Bigsby, interviews with a bunch of theatricals who have work with Miller’s plays, and links to some other written articles, sadly the links to the Bite-Size guides to various plays no longer appear to be working.

-• A short article by Salma Khalid for the (International) The News on Miller’s stance against McCarthyism (Part 1).
+• A short article from October 2020 by Salma Khalid for the (International) The News on Miller’s stance against McCarthyism (Part 1); and here is the link to Part 2.

 • Links to an interesting Alt Film Guide to “Miller at the Movies” by Andre Soares—that covers: All My Sons (1948 version with Robinson and Lancaster), Death of a Salesman (1951 version with March), The Crucible (twice—Sartre and Hytner versions), A View from the Bridge, and The Misfits.
 This three-part article is apparently a revised, expanded version of a brief obit published at the time of Miller’s death in February 2005 and briefly references other movies with which Miller was involved and movie versions of various plays.